Bond-Anna/test/README.md

 ## To set this app locally on your laptop do next steps:

 Download zip of this repo.
 Open a terminal at the address of this folder.
-Install all dependencies of project run
+<br/>To install all dependencies of project run

 ### npm install